Haeyeon-Choi/RL-CC/README.md

 ```

   ## Visualization of results: interative plot (plotly)
-html files in **result/extrapolation** were generated with ploty, a tool for generating user interactive graph.
+html files in **result/extrapolation** were visualized with ploty, a tool for generating user interactive graph.
   You can see the results of materials extrapolation to hit multiple extreme target properties (**Fig. 3** in the manuscript) with the user interactive graph.
 <img src = "plotly_example.gif" width="100%">